ychibout/ripe_atlas_project/README.md

 RIPE ATLAS Project
 ===================

-Python 3 probe map creator and controller/country breakdown checker using the RIPE ATLAS REST API.
+Python 3 probe map creator and controller/country breakdown checker using the RIPE ATLAS REST API and the RIPE ATLAS Stream API.

 Requirements